buralin/johanneswebsite/README.md

 ## Information

-This page represents the personal website of Johannes T.
+This page represents the personal website of Johannes Tölle.